neelbandiwadekar08-hub/XML-Tag-Prompting-Technique/README.md

 ## One Tip That Saves You Time

-Retyping your full label structure into every new Claude conversation wastes tokens.
+Retyping your full tag structure into every new Claude conversation wastes tokens.
 Save it once in a Claude Project under "Project Instructions" and every chat inside that project inherits it automatically.

 Go to [claude.ai](https://claude.ai) · Projects · New Project · Project Instructions